urbit/docs/tutorials/arvo/arvo.md

 just
 shows the complete cycle.
 However, `%give`ing a `gift` is always in response to being `%pass`ed some `task`.
-Since the Arvo kernel acts as a middleman between all `move`s in Arvo, in diagrams we will generally represent the intermediate steps of a vane `%pass`ing a `note` addressed to another vane to the kernel followed by the kernel `%pass`ing a `task` to the addressed vane as a single arrow from one vane to the other to make the diagrams less cluttered.
+Since the Arvo kernel acts as a middleman between all `move`s in Arvo, in diagrams we will generally represent the intermediate steps of a vane `%pass`ing a `note` to the kernel addressed to another vane followed by the kernel `%pass`ing a `task` to the addressed vane as a single arrow from one vane to the other to make the diagrams less cluttered.

-This overview has detailed how to pass a card to a particular vane.
-To see the cards each vane can be `%pass`ed as a `task` or return as a `gift` (as well as the semantics tied to them), each vane's public interface is explained in detail in its respective overview.
+This overview has detailed how to pass a `card` to a particular vane.
+To see the `card`s each vane can be `%pass`ed as a `task` or return as a `gift` (as well as the semantics tied to them), each vane's public interface is explained in detail in its respective overview.

 #### `ovum`

 This mold is used to represent both steps and actions.

 A pair of a `wire` and a `curd`, with a `curd` being like a typeless `card`.
 The reason for a typeless `card` is that this is the data structure which Arvo uses to communicate with the runtime, and Unix events have no type.
+Additionally, upgrading the kernel may alter the type system and thus may not be able to be described within the current type system.
 Then the `wire` here is the default Unix `wire`, namely `//`.
 In particular, it is not a `duct` because `ovum`s come from the runtime rather than from within Arvo.

 ### Arvo cores